-Development Perspectives is an independent Development Education non-governmental organisation (NGO) and registered charity (CHY18555).
+Development Perspectives is an independent Global Citizenship Education non-governmental organisation (NGO) and registered charity (CHY18555).
 Development Perspectives is based in Drogheda, Co.
 Louth, Ireland but works with partners all over both Ireland and the world.

 Bobby McCormack - firstname.lastname@example.org

-Bobby Mc Cormack is the co-founder and Director of Development Perspectives and also works as a Senior Lecturer in Dundalk Institute of Technology.
-In 2017, Bobby was the recipient of the Dóchas, “Global Citizen of the Year“.
+Bobby Mc Cormack is the co-founder and CEO of Development Perspectives.
+Bobby worked as a Senior Lecturer in the Dept of Humanities in Dundalk Institute of Technology from 2006 - 2019 and has an MA in Development Studies and is a qualified mediator.
+Bobby is a board member of Dóchas and in 2017 was the recipient of the Dóchas, “Global Citizen of the Year“.
 Bobby has produced 5 documentaries, is an avid Man United fan and loves Dogs.
-The newest addition to his family is Macha, a 'Good' Dane who might be 'Great' one day.

 Deborah Conlon - firstname.lastname@example.org

 Deborah Conlon has been involved in Development Perspectives since 2010.
 Her current role includes managing all aspect of Development Perspectives Public Engagement.
 Deborah has BA in Design from DIT and a post-graduate certificate from DKIT in Digital Marketing and Digital Media Management.
-Outside of her work in Development Perspective she sits on the Standards and Awards Committee of the Global Citizen Award and is the chairperson of the Louth Environmental Network.
-She loves being creative, hot chocolate and word searches.
+Outside of her work in Development Perspectives she is chairperson of the Dundalk BIDs.
+She loves being involved in creative projects, hot chocolate, reading and board games.

 Paul Crewe - firstname.lastname@example.org